 The level of granularity extends to how policy exclusions can be applied at local level.
 On some systems, policy exclusions have to be applied for to a district administrator.
 This can be time-consuming and increases the administrative load.
 With DNS filtering for schools, role-based access controls allow teachers to create exclusions when required.

-DNS Filtering for Schools from WebTitan
+WebTitan DNS Filtering for Schools

 To find out more about our free trial offer, do not hesitate to contact us.
-Our Sales Technicians will be happy to explain more about DNS filtering for schools and answer any questions you have about protecting your network from web-borne threats, or about applying granular age-appropriate policies to enhance the user experience for students, teachers, and administrators alike.
+Our Sales Technicians will be happy to explain more about DNS filtering for schools and answer any questions you have about protecting your network from web-based threats, or about applying granular age-appropriate policies to enhance the user experience for students, teachers, and administrators alike.